gleam-lang/website/src/faqs.md

 something else entirely.

+## Will Gleam have metaprogramming?

+We don't currently have any fixed ideas for what metaprogramming might look like in Gleam, but it is an area we are interested in.
+If you have any ideas please do share them!

 ## How is message passing typed?

 Type safe message passing is implemented in Gleam as a set of libraries,